 As with everything in life, all good things come to an end.

 As the Summer passes us and Fall is upon us, the landscape season in most of the Country will be drawing to a close.
-Aside from the warmer and drier parts of the Country by the time November comes around the landscape season starts to slowdown.
-Not to say that all TechniSoil projects grind to a halt, but with certainty there will be weather conditions that need to be addressed.
+Aside from the warmer and drier parts of the country, by the time November comes around the landscape season starts to slow down.
+Not to say that all TechniSoil projects grind to a halt, but with certainty, there will be weather conditions that must be addressed.

 <EkoFlo and TrowelPave can be used in colder weather>